 Choose a key to explore minor chord progressions.
 Each key has its own character and mood, with different levels of complexity and emotional qualities.

-Four sharps - guitar-friendly key
+Four sharps - dramatic, guitar-friendly minor key

-Five sharps - complex and sophisticated
+Five sharps - vivid and intense minor color

-Seven flats - theoretical key
+Five flats - deep, soulful minor key

-Six flats - rare and distinctive
+Six flats - lush and cinematic minor key

 A key signature determines which notes are consistently sharp or flat throughout a piece.
 Keys with fewer sharps or flats (like C, G, F) are generally easier to play on piano, while keys like F# or Gb are more complex but offer unique tonal colors.